The North Texas Symphony Association is a 501(c)(3) certificated,

 tax-exempt nonprofit organization registered under the Secretary of State of Texas.

-Donating to the North Texas Symphony Orchestra will allow us to keep our concerts free of charge to everyone.
+Donating to the North Texas Symphony Orchestra will help allow us to keep our concerts free of charge to everyone.

 There are many things that we have to purchase, rent, and compensate for.
 It is only with your help that we can do this.